vibhanshu-mishra/risa3d-mcp-server/README.md

 It does **not** currently edit area loads.

 Area loads are intentionally excluded because RISA may generate transient/memberized distributed loads from area loads.
-Editing area loads without regenerating those derived loads could create an inconsistent model.
+Editing the area loads without regenerating those derived loads could create an inconsistent model.

 ---